• Skip to primary navigation

 Cutting board with frozen pie dough sliced into equal sized round disks.
 Pictured next to the baking dish with the frozen pie dough slices on top.

-Assembling the Pie: Step 6: Take the dough out of the freezer and slice into thin slices about ¼ inch thick.
+Assembling the Pie: Step 6: Take the dough out of the freezer and slice thin slices about ¼ inch thick.
 Layer the slices on top of the filling, overlapping in places.
 Add chopped walnuts on top if using (optional).
 Bake for 1 hour, checking on it periodically to make sure it doesn’t burn, and cover with aluminum foil if needed.
 Remove when the top is golden brown.

 Finished Crustless Swedish Apple Pie still warm out of the oven.